Warrior Dan Smee Finds A New Mission Through WWP

 Warriors also gather to perform service projects to help the community.

-“The support of the people helping us that have come back and struggled a little bit, by them giving back has helped countless veterans.”
+“The support of people helping us who have come back and struggled a little bit, by them giving back has helped countless veterans.”

 Dan has noticed his own improvement.

 “I’ve come leaps and bounds since I left the military to today.”